 Assessors must justify each conclusion in their risk assessments.
 This may take longer in the first instance but reduces the number of ‘what did you mean’ and ‘why must this be done’ calls which are a drain on resources.

+The 6 preceding fire risk assessment musts are our opinion.
 As Fire Risk Assessors we are seen as the ‘experts’ by our clients and we are hired to help our clients to fulfil their obligations under the Regulatory Reform (Fire Safety) Order 2005.
 By providing clear, understandable reports with justifiable recommendations we can promote that ‘expert’ label and have a happy returning client base.